Host & Moderators

 Steve Stoute is an advertising entrepreneur and music industry pioneer.
 He is the founder and CEO of UnitedMasters Inc., which encompasses UnitedMasters and Translation.
 UnitedMasters Inc. is revolutionizing how brands and artists collaborate to shape and propel culture forward.

 For two decades, Translation has helped ambitious brands leverage contemporary culture to overcome their greatest challenges by identifying, activating, and scaling cultural insights.
-Translation has partnered with iconic brands such as AT&T, Beats By Dre, and the NBA to craft innovative campaigns that resonate with today’s audiences.
+Translation has partnered with iconic brands such as AT&T, McDonald’s, and the NBA to craft innovative campaigns that resonate with today’s audiences.

-In 2014, Stoute partnered with Google, Apple, and Andreessen Horowitz to found UnitedMasters, a technology platform that empowers 2M+ global independent artists to distribute their music and fulfill their potential creatively and financially.
-UnitedMasters’ artists retain full ownership of their master recording rights and are able to earn beyond streaming through connections with the world’s biggest brands.
+In 2014, Stoute partnered with Google, Apple, and Andreessen Horowitz to found UnitedMasters, a technology platform that empowers over 2M+ global independent artists to distribute their music and fulfill their potential creatively and financially.
+UnitedMasters’ artists retain full ownership of their master recording rights and can earn beyond streaming through connections with the world’s biggest brands.

 Casey Wasserman

-Chairman & Chief Executive Officer, WassermanChairperson & President, LA28 Olympic & Paralympic Games
+Chairman & Chief Executive Officer, WassermanChairperson & President, LA28 Olympic and Paralympic Games

 Casey Wasserman